 - Deposit the share capital.

-You probably think how long it takes to set up a company in Germany?
+Do you probably think how long it takes to set up a company in Germany?
 It takes about two weeks for the company registration procedure to be completed.

-For all those procedures you will need a banking account, get an easy online set up with this German bank at zero costs!
+For all those procedures, you will need a banking account, get an easy online setup with this German bank at zero costs!

 What About Other Business Costs?